FlohGro-dev/flohgro_11ty/posts/extended-drafts-search.md

   url: https://flohgro.com/drafts-actions/extended-drafts-search/
 tags:
   - drafts-actions
+  - drafts
 ---
 This actions gives you some options to search through your drafts library which are not possible with the standard search or the quick search view.

 First you can search through your library by

 - the title of the drafts
 - the whole content of drafts

 Additionally you can also search through all your drafts with a regex expression.